 Carbon Pricing has been executed in two ways:

-Carbon Tax: a carbon tax directly establishes a price on carbon discharge of something, especially gas or radiation and so a company is charged a certain amount for every ton of discharge of something, especially gas or radiation.
+Carbon Tax: a carbon tax directly establishes a price on carbon emissions and so a company is charged a certain amount for every ton of emissions.

 Cap and Trade: A cap and trade program issues a set number of emission allowances or permits each year.
 These allowances are then traded between companies resulting in the creation of a carbon price.

-Both these systems will result in reduction of discharge of something, especially gas or radiation and more importantly facilitate the development of carbon neutral technology and alternative products.
+Both these systems will result in reduction of emissions and more importantly facilitate the development of carbon neutral technology and alternative products.